renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/segments.md

 Goal: Identification of contextual segments.
-Job to be done: [job to be done chosen by the user]
+Job to be done: [fill in with the market definition]

 `<factors and variables>`
 {list here}